- Home & Workshop Products

 John Deere engines without exhaust filters can operate on biodiesel blends below and above B20 (up to 100 percent biodiesel); however, they should be operated at levels above B20 ONLY if the biodiesel is permitted by law and meets the EN 14214 specification.
 Engines operating on biodiesel blends above B20 may not fully comply with or be permitted by all applicable emissions regulations.
 For these engines, John Deere-approved fuel conditioners containing detergent/dispersant additives are required when using biodiesel blends of B20 or higher, and are recommended when using lower biodiesel blends.

-John Deere engines with exhaust filters should not use biodiesel blends above B20.
+John Deere engines with exhaust filters, except for Stage V engines operated in the European Union, should not use biodiesel blends above B20.
 Concentrations above B20 may harm the engine's emissions control system.
 Specific risks include, but are not limited to, more frequent regeneration, soot accumulation, and increased intervals for ash removal.
 For these engines, John Deere-approved fuel conditioners containing detergent/dispersant additives are required when using B20, and recommended when using lower biodiesel blends.

 Besides its environmental and energy-security benefits, quality biodiesel results in improved lubricity, minimal sulfur emissions, and reduced aromatics.
 Biodiesel has a high cetane content for faster ignition.
 It also produces less visible smoke and lowers the amount of particulate matter, hydrocarbons, carbon monoxide, and life-cycle carbon dioxide emissions produced by an engine.

 At 3.2 to 1, biodiesel has an energy balance ratio higher than most alternative fuels.
 This means a gallon of biodiesel provides users with 3.2 times the energy it takes to produce it.